jprisab/kaos-build/README.md

 6. Build the pages

-    Ok, there was a lot of manual, glossed-over stuff there, but the last script takes care of a lot of stuff: it makes all the HTML pages, downloads and compresses any missing thumbnails, and copies everything into it's right place.
+    It makes all the HTML pages, downloads and compresses any missing thumbnails, and copies everything into it's right place.
 You just run it like so: